ColinPattinson/colinpattinson.github.io/_posts/2023-06-22-food-drink-euro-trip.md

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2717.4083649252207!2d15.439691317443849!3d47.07145500000001!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x476e3581d9a189ad%3A0x4b4b894f81b5ec12!2sGasthaus%20Stainzerbauer!5e0!3m2!1sen!2suk!4v1687462254287!5m2!1sen!2suk" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

 It was actually very good to great.
 Got a few courses and had one of the funniest seats at a restaurant I’ve ever had.
-Sort of sat in a spot that made it look like I worked there manning the cloakroom.
+Sort of sat in a spot that made it look like I worked there manning the cloakroom (yes, someone did ask me to check their coat).
+There was some traditional chicken and I ordered mostly what the waitress told me to.

 ![Chicken with mash potato and a beer](https://lh3.googleusercontent.com/pw/AJFCJaUWE3WKxnnagCb6R-5KFLtocjOlxWveHrGDuxiKCQSkhRzwzoXWLbi_1Mv2hJVLEqPeh6ETVSVV53kXUo6jwvr7lWGkUdhPoJc0sxVynMrnpeRfdBxkhnWCqWkghD-A_3gzdHJ_kydtv33bdLGIfBMmdA=w743-h986-s-no?authuser=0)